Coresignal logo

 Finding suitable candidates is all about data.
 Thus, you need to post jobs on all major sites and fill your candidate database with relevant information, from contact data to the recruit's qualifications and expertise.
 This involves two major steps.

 One of the best ways to source talent and enrich your data about qualified candidates at scale is to use public web data from professional networks.
-At Coresignal, we offer over 649 million employee data records from 4 business sources.
+At Coresignal, we offer millions of employee data records from multiple business sources.

 How to identify qualified candidates?